cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 This provides a chance to change some UI details dynamically, such as changing its alpha value.

+# Blur Effect

+In iOS 13 and above, [type: "blur"](en/component/blur.md) supports more styles, available range is 0 ~ 20.
+Some of those styles are designed for both light mode and dark mode, `style` range is 6 ~ 10.

+Please refer to Apple's [documentation](https://developer.apple.com/documentation/uikit/uiblureffectstyle) for more information.

 # Embrace Dark Mode

 In general, there are three things you should do: